KasperHesse/chisel-cache/docs/notes.md

 - finish: Indicates that a full block of cache has been loaded

 # Structure
-- ache holds memory block that is the cache itself.
+- cache holds memory blocks that is the cache itself.
-- The controller contains an FSM used to control the cache and replacement module, as well as dirty/valid bits
+- The controller contains an FSM used to control the cache and replacement module, as well as tag data and dirty/valid bits
-- The replacement module contains data used for replacement purposes
+- The replacement module contains data used for replacement purposes (LRU?)

+## General
+Inputs must be held constant until the clock cycle where the cache returns ack=1 On that clock cycle, signals may be deasserted, but not before.
+This is because the cache uses RegNext(input) to select which cache block to read/write from

 ## Reading